-PCC offers GED examinations at the Cascade Campus and Willow Creek GED Testing Centers.
+PCC offers computer-based GED examinations at the Cascade Campus and Willow Creek GED Testing Centers.

-- extended time
+- Extended time

-- a distraction-reduced site
+- A distraction-reduced site

-- a raised workspace
+- A raised workspace

-- a sign language interpreter for directions
+- A sign language interpreter for directions

 Here are the steps to receive GED accommodations: